How to open a business bank account in the US

 A business banking alternative designed to grow with you

-Airwallex has you covered, empowering you to open a business account that you can use throughout the US—and the globe.
+Airwallex has you covered, empowering you to open a foreign currency account that you can use throughout the US—and the globe.

 Better still, get access to an account with no monthly fees.
 There are no card fees, and no sign-up fees either, so you can bank in peace, knowing your business is keeping more of its hard-earned money where it should be.

 You can make as many domestic transactions as you like, completely fee-free.
 You can send and receive USD directly to and from your account, as well as low-cost money transfers in over 30 currencies.
 And with physical and virtual payment cards coming soon, you’ll be able to empower your employees to do the same.